zhigang-yao/bimsa-satellite/index.md

 ## General Information
 The purpose of the conference is to promote the research on the emerging field of interface of statistics and geometry among researchers in China and beyond.
 This is a continuous effort, following the recent Harvard conference on geometry and statistics.
 Anyone who has received a Ph.D. or expects to receive a Ph.D. by the end of 2023 in the relevant field is eligible to attend, though participation is by invitation only.
 Participants from under-represented groups are especially encouraged to apply.

-The conference will take place at the Yanqi Lake Beijing Institute of Mathematical Sciences and Applications (BIMSA), sponsored by BIMSA and the Yau Center at Tsinghua University, during July 23 - 25, 2023.
+The conference will take place at the [Yanqi Lake Beijing Institute of Mathematical Sciences and Applications (BIMSA)](https://www.bimsa.cn/), sponsored by BIMSA and the [Yau Mathematical Sciences Center at Tsinghua University](https://ymsc.tsinghua.edu.cn/en/), during July 23 - 25, 2023.
-This conferenc is a satellite conference of the International Congress of Basic Science scheduled in Beijing during July 17-25, 2023.
+This conference is a satellite conference of the International Congress of Basic Science scheduled in Beijing during July 17-25, 2023.
 ## Registration
-Register here to attend in-person.
+Register [here]() to attend in-person.
 ## Invited speakers
 * Yang-Hui He (City U of London)
 * Stephan Huckemann (G\"{o}ttingen)